Michigan Solar Panels

 Get a Free QuoteMichigan Solar Irradiance

 Solar panel production varies throughout the year based on daylight hours, weather patterns, and sun intensity.
-Michigan’s cold winters and cloudy skies may seem challenging, but the state gets ample sunlight year-round.
-Like Seattle or Boston, Michigan can be surprisingly great for solar with the right system.
+Michigan’s cold winters and cloudy skies may seem like a challenge, but ample summer sun and cool temperatures—which boost panel efficiency—make Michigan a surprisingly strong state for solar production.

 What Can the Average Michigan Solar System Power?